scikit-hep/histbook/README.md

 histbook is written in Python, using Numpy record arrays for storage.
 They are [Numba-aware](http://numba.pydata.org/), meaning that they can be used in JIT-compiled Python functions for speed.
 Plots are presented in [Vega-Lite](https://vega.github.io/vega-lite/), a JSON grammar for visualization that render inline in [Jupyter notebooks](http://jupyter.org/) or anywhere through [VegaScope](https://github.com/diana-hep/vegascope).
 Projections of a filled histogram book can also be converted to [PyROOT](https://root.cern.ch/pyroot) histograms for ROOT.

-## Disclaimer
+## Disclaimer/timeline

 By the way, none of the above exists as of this writing (May 7, 2018); it's a scope of work.
 Now I need to make all of the above true.
+(Should be doable in less than 3 weeks: end of May.)